All contemporary marketing guides tell you the same thing: focus on social media.

 73% of U.S. adults use YouTube, and 68% of them use Facebook. ¾ of those Facebook users access the platform on a daily basis.
 78% of 18- to 24-year olds use Snapchat.

 Those are only part of the latest stats about social media use in 2018 provided by the Pew Research Center.
 On a global level, the percentages may be smaller.
 Nevertheless, social media platforms are still going strong and people are nowhere near the idea to stop using them.

 That’s where businesses focus their marketing efforts.
 They target their audience on Facebook, Instagram, Twitter, Pinterest, and other platforms.
 But is this process as simple as sharing information about your brand and waiting for people to buy what you offer?
 Not exactly!

 People use social media with two main intentions: to get informed and to have fun.
 When we say get informed, we don’t mean getting informed on stuff they want to buy.
 People mainly use social media to get the news.
 When we say have fun, we don’t mean shopping fun.
 We mean cute dogs and cats.
 And babies!

 So it’s not easy to turn this audience into sales leads.
 You’ll have to make a lot of effort to generate sales through social media.
 The good news is that it’s a possible mission.
 We’ll give you important tips on how to do it.

 1. Focus on Creating a Community

 The term social is pretty much self-explanatory.
 People use social media because they want to connect with like-minded individuals.
 They don’t necessarily like connecting with businesses.
 But you know what?
-They would love to connect with the communities of brands they identify with.
+They would love to connect with the communities, engage and enter giveaways by brands they identify with.

 Let’s take Coachella Festival as an example.
 This is a business, but it’s not how people see it.
 They see it as a community they are part of.